soumik7063/Shresta/README.md

 git clone https://github.com/sailaja-adapa/Shresta.git

-Next, navigate to the project directory 📂 and install the dependencies 🔧: cd Shresta-City-Insight npm install
+Next, navigate to the project directory 📂 and install the dependencies 🔧: cd lekha npm install

 Finally, start the local server to run the project locally 🌍: